 1 No party or counsel for a party authored this brief in whole or in part.
 No party, counsel for a party, or person other than amici curiae, their members, or counsel made any monetary contribution intended to fund the preparation or submission of this brief.
-All parties were notified of amici curiae's intent to submit this brief at least 10 days before it was due, but Respondent the Estate of Luvetta Goff did not respond to repeated requests for consent to file, necessitating the motion accompanying this submission.
+All parties were notified of amici curiae's intent to submit this brief at least 10 days before it was due, and all parties have consented to the brief in letters that have been lodged with the Clerk.

-The American Hospital Association represents more than 5,000 hospitals, health care systems, and other health care organizations, plus 42,000 individual members.
+The American Hospital Association represents nearly 5,000 hospitals, health care systems, and other health care organizations, plus 43,000 individual members.
 AHA educates its members on health care issues and advocates to ensure that their perspectives are considered in formulating health policy.

-The Federation of American Hospitals is the national representative of investor-owned or managed community hospitals and health systems throughout the United States.
+The Federation of American Hospitals is the national representative of more than 1,000 investorowned or managed community hospitals and health systems throughout the United States.
+Members include teaching and non-teaching hospitals in urban and rural parts of America, as well as inpatient rehabilitation, psychiatric, long-term acute care, and cancer hospitals.
 Dedicated to a market-based philosophy, the Federation provides representation and advocacy on behalf of its members to Congress, the Executive Branch, the judiciary, media, academia, accrediting organizations, and the public.